The First Room

 Eleven seconds when someone walks in and the person behind the bar stops what they are doing and turns.
 Eleven seconds when the child comes home and the parent puts down the phone.
 Eleven seconds when the new player arrives at training and someone who has been there for years walks across the room to say welcome, not because the protocol requires it but because the room has made it natural.
 Eleven seconds when the musician lifts the bow and the conductor lifts the baton and the room, for one suspended moment, holds every difference inside it at once before the music begins.

+All it takes is eleven seconds and then the room is different and the people are different.
 And then what they make together is different from anything any of them could have made in a room that withheld the welcome.

 Appendix: The diagram below maps the four-stage operating system this essay describes.
 The Read.
 The Welcome.
 The Repair.
 The Chain.
 Four stages, each one preceding language, each one laying down the architecture of every adult room which follows.